Merkel eyes IMF's Lagarde for EU Commission chief: sources

 The package needs to balance left and right, north, south, east and west, large and small states, and men and women.

-Additional reporting by Andreas Rinke in Berlin and Yves Clarisse in Paris; Writing by Paul Taylor; Editing by Janet McBride and Louise Ireland
+Additional reporting by Andreas Rinke in Berlin and Yves Clarisse in Paris; Writing by Paul Taylor; editing by Janet McBride